Erebot/Erebot/docs/src/Developers/Formatting.rst

     should be used.

 ..  note::
-    See also the documentation on the `styling API`_ for more information.
+    See also the documentation on the `formatting API`_ for more information.

 ..  _`type of variable`: